 - Scrub the buckle.
 Your cover will bear the brunt of your child’s clumsy catering.
-However, parts, such as the buckle, harness and tether, may also fall victim to stains.
+However, the buckle, harness, and tether may also fall victim to stains.
 Use mild soap and cold water to scrub the buckle and other components clean before drying with a rag.

 Infant Car Seat Tips

 1. Replace Your Car Seat After an Accident

 It may have just been a little fender bender and your child may not have even been in the car, but experts still suggest that you consider replacing your car seat after a collision.
 Why?
 Your seat is the designated epicenter for absorbing crash forces.
 Those forces put immense strain on the components of your car seat, potentially degrading its ability to absorb crash forces again in the future.

 However, don’t replace your car seat after every little bump and bash.
 A light bumper check in the parking lot isn’t going to cause any damage to your infant car seat.

 2. Everyone Buckles Up!